JaberAlJ/sqli-cheat-sheet/README.md

 2. **Read [Detection](Cheat%20Sheets/Detection/README.md)** to learn how to identify vulnerable inputs safely without causing harm.
 3. **Move to [Exploitation](Cheat%20Sheets/Exploitation/README.md)** only in controlled, authorized environments to practice how payloads behave.
 4. **Refer to [Advanced](Cheat%20Sheets/Advanced/README.md)** to learn advanced topics.
+5. **Consult [Examples](Cheat%20Sheets/Examples/README.md)** for DBMS-specific quirks and realistic payloads you can practices with locally or on intentionally vulnerable labs.

 ---